react-page/react-page/docs/plugins/content.md

 # Content plugins

-The ORY Editor ships a few handy content plugins per default:
+react-page ships a few handy content plugins per default:

 1. A plugin for [text editing](#text-editing), based on [Slate](http://slatejs.org).
 2. A plugin for embedding [images](#image).